Senator Howard H. Baker Sr.

 On issues of national energy policy, Mr. Campbell directed the program on Presidential Policy Making: Formulating a Bipartisan Energy and Climate Policy for America.
 Its roundtable and workshop were hosted by the Woodrow Wilson and Howard Baker Centers in 2009 in Washington, D.C.
 He is currently serving on the National Task Force on American Nuclear Energy Leadership organized by the Global Energy Center at the Atlantic Council.

-Before joining Baker Donelson, Mr. Campbell was the co-founder and CEO of Washington Policy and Analysis, serving as an energy policy consultant and advisor to U.S. and foreign government agencies, national laboratories, and energy and technology companies.
+Before joining Baker Donelson and starting the Howard Baker Forum, Mr. Campbell was the co-founder and CEO of Washington Policy and Analysis, serving as an energy policy consultant and advisor to U.S. and foreign government agencies, national laboratories, and energy and technology companies.
 He was the originator and a principal organizer of the Santa Fe Energy Seminar, a series of U.S.-Japan workshops focusing on the nuclear energy future, advanced nuclear technologies, and non-proliferation issues.

 In addition to his significant energy policy experience, he has been instrumental in the development of counter-terrorism systems with the Lloyd’s maritime companies and Project Seahawk, Port of Charleston, and terrorism study courses with the Centre for the Study of Terrorism and Political Violence, St. Andrews University and Lloyd’s of London’s publishing arm.